Refugees and Immigrants

-Lowell Alliance was one of several founders of the RISE Coalition, which was established in late 2016 with a mission to foster a welcoming environment for refugees and immigrants, and support their successful integration into the Lowell community.
-RISE does this through sharing information, collaborating and advocating to coordinate and increase access to services and resources.
+Lowell Alliance was one of several founders of the RISE Coalition, established in late 2016 with a mission to foster a welcoming environment for refugees and immigrants, and support their successful integration into the Lowell community.
+RISE does this by sharing information, collaborating, and advocating to coordinate and increase access to services and resources.

 Please join us on the second Friday of each month to participate in this important work and conversation.
 For updates, add yourself to the RISE email list by contacting Mary Tauras at Lowell Alliance.